Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 *ii) Security Personnel may only craft weapons when Engineering Personnel are unavailable, provided the crafted object is absolutely necessary.*

-*e) Dimension altered weapons (anomalous weaponry) may be authorised for usage by operatives of Task Force Detachment ‘Nothing to See Here’ and ‘The Crazies’ internally ranking ‘Crazy Advisor’ or above.*
+*e) Dimension altered weapons (anomalous weaponry) may be authorized for usage by operatives of Task Force Detachment ‘Nothing to See Here’ and ‘The Crazies’ internally ranking ‘Crazy Advisor’ or above.*

 *f) Weapons that can only be obtained from a certain team or division may be regulated by that respective team or division.*

-*g) Non-combative Personnel with the exception of Operations Personnel are prohibited from utilising any weaponry in the Regulations Department Courtroom under any circumstances.*
+*g) Non-combative Personnel with the exception of Operations Personnel are prohibited from utilizing any weaponry in the Regulations Department Courtroom under any circumstances.*

 7) KILL ON SIGHT DESIGNATION:

-*a) A Corporation Personnel designated “Kill on Sight” may be terminated in any condition by any Corporation Personnel.*
+*a) A Galactic Goof designated “Kill on Sight” may be terminated in any condition by any Galactic Goof.*

 *i) The ability to designate personnel “Kill on Sight” has been granted to all Operations Personnel and personnel ranking Classification - X.*

-*ii) Corporation Personnel ranking Classification - O or above, and Operations Personnel may not be designated Kill on Sight, unless the employee issuing the order wields the clearance of Classification - X or above.*
+*ii) Galactic Goofs ranking Classification - O or above, and Operations Personnel may not be designated Kill on Sight unless the employee issuing the order wields the clearance of Classification - X or above.*

 8) DETAIN EVASION:

-*a) Corporation Personnel being detained by the Regulations Department, Security Corps, or Department of Operations may not evade or attempt to evade being detained.*
+*a) Galactic Goofs being detained by the Regulations Department, Security Corps, or Department of Operations may not evade or attempt to evade being detained.*

 *i) A detain evade is any attempt or successful attempt in being un-detained without the original detain user undetaining you.*

-*ii) Personnel that changes to the Test Subject team to detain evade may be detained as a Test Subject for interrogations.*
+*ii) Personnel that change to the Test Subject team to detain evade may be detained as a Test Subject for interrogations.*

-9) UTILISATION OF CORPORATION RESOURCES:
+9) UTILIZATION OF CORPORATION RESOURCES:

-*a) No Corporation member besides those given explicit access to said materials, may not access or use Nova Corporation Property unless given access by those allowed to grant access go said materials.*
+*a) No Galactic Goof besides those given explicit access to said materials may access or use Nova Corporation Property unless given access by those allowed to grant access to said materials.*

-*i) This includes but is not limited to, NCQE cameras for ID tests, ore boxes for crafting, bullet proof vests for those allowed to utilize them, and any other unwritten, yet stated materials for situations pertaining to departments and their duties.*
+*i) This includes but is not limited to, NCQE cameras for ID tests, ore boxes for crafting, bulletproof vests for those allowed to utilize them, and any other unwritten yet stated materials for situations pertaining to departments and their duties.*

-*ii) Any Nova Corporation Property that can be reasonably discerned to be public materials may be used by any Corporation Member.*
+*ii) Any Nova Corporation Property that can be reasonably discerned to be public materials may be used by any Galactic Goof.*

-*iii) Individuals ranking Classification - A or higher may utilize bullet proof vests.*
+*iii) Individuals ranking Classification - A or higher may utilize bulletproof vests.*

 10) SEEKING DANGER:

-*a) All non-combative Corporation Personnel with the exception of Operations Personnel may never actively seek danger or interfere with Security Corps gun fights and must always seek to reside in a safe location within a corporation owned site.*
+*a) All non-combative Galactic Goofs with the exception of Operations Personnel may never actively seek danger or interfere with Security Corps gunfights and must always seek to reside in a safe location within a corporation-owned site.*

-*i) In the event that a Corporation Personnel is unable to attain a safe location in time to avoid hostiles, said Corporation Personnel may defend themselves without breaking any other clause in the Articles of Service.*
+*i) In the event that a Galactic Goof is unable to attain a safe location in time to avoid hostiles, said Galactic Goof may defend themselves without breaking any other clause in the Articles of Service.*

 *ii) In the scenario of hostiles in the lower Entity Area during an official Innovation Department test described under Article 3, Section 3, all participating in the test are to follow the procedure as written in their respective guidelines.*

 11) RESOURCE MANAGEMENT:

-*a) Only Corporation Personnel who spawn with weapons and Engineering Personnel may manipulate, manage, and store all mineral resources, and non-anomalous drinks.*
+*a) Only Galactic Goofs who spawn with weapons and Engineering Personnel may manipulate, manage, and store all mineral resources, and non-anomalous drinks.*

 *i) Engineering Personnel internally ranking "Foreperson" or above may terminate personnel beneath in command as listed in Article 2 Section 3 violating this clause within reason.*